lexnederbragt/MBV3070-H19/5_biopython.md

 help(Seq)
 ```

 Now scroll through the help.
+You go down by pressing the space bar, and up with the arrows.
+If you want to quit, press q.

-Find the method that is named __init__ .
+Find the method that is named \_\_init\_\_ .
 This method is the one that is run every time you create an object of this class, and in this one you will find which attributes this class has.
 This means that every object of this class will have these attributes set, i.e. have something there.

 Q: how many attributes does Seq have?